Mold on Food

 In general, softer food with more moisture content is more prone to molding, and can’t be safely salvaged.
 In addition to the mold itself, soft moist food can provide an ideal environment for dangerous bacteria to grow.
 For these foods, it’s important not to assume the problem is limited to the mold you see.

 Throw away the moldy food, and carefully inspect other nearby food, especially food in the same package.
 Do not sniff moldy food: spores might get into your respiratory system.
 Wrap the spoiled items in plastic to contain the spores, and discard.
+If you’re based in Ottawa, our Ottawa Mold Busters team is ready to assist you in dealing with mold issues.

 Cheeses made with mold